psteichen/clusil-website/_events/wg-bcms-session-12.md

 ---
 **Session 13** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.
 Join us to continue the discussions…..

-Main discussion topics for this session are:
+Main discussion topic for this session is:

 *
   * ISO 22301:2019